GolfRider/Good-Links/README.md

         because they don't want to spend their mental energy on it.
      i.
 It can affect our productivity, and can impact us emotionally,so we should be VERY mindful of that.

+### Interesting Projects
+    1. https://ipfs.io/  (IPFS is a peer-to-peer distributed file system,like Git)